 I’m enormously fond of this feature – as far as I’m aware the first of any substance to be written about Zokko! and its bewildering array of companion shows – which in this version is actually slightly longer than the one you’ll find in my collection Well At Least It’s Free; at that point I hadn’t been aware of Whoosh!, and what little I’ve been able to find out about this equally baffling-sounding lead-in show from the same team is now included.
-This doesn’t mean you shouldn’t get Well At Least It’s Free, of course, because there’s lots of other similar features in it.
+This doesn’t mean you shouldn’t get Well At Least It’s Free, of course – available in paperback here or from the Kindle Store here – because there’s lots of other similar features in it.
 Incidentally, you can hear me and Paul Cornell talking about the follow-on series Outa-Space! in an edition of Looks Unfamiliar here.

 It Started With Swap Shop was the name of a light-hearted retrospective broadcast by BBC2 in 2006, ostensibly celebrating thirty years of Saturday morning television but concentrating on one particular key example of the genre; Noel Edmonds’ Multicoloured Swap Shop.
 Like so many other light-hearted histories of the timeslot, this made the mistake of implicitly crediting Edmonds and company with the invention of the show format and pretty much the first ever use of the timeslot full stop.
 There were in fact a handful of now pretty much forgotten antecedents of Swap Shop, although the reasons for their being left out of such an overview are quite understandable.
 Saturday Scene, dating from 1973 and effectively the first use of the now-familiar Saturday morning format, was an ITV show, while the BBC’s own previous attempts at finding something suitable for this awkward timeslot were, to be blunt, just too downright weird to revisit.